-2020 is the year of the staycation!
+2020 was the year of the staycation and 2021 may yet turn out to be the same.
 So while jetting away to sunnier climes is not an option right now, still spare a thought for your vulnerable skin!

 Most people living in Ireland have skin type 1 or 2, which burns easily and tans poorly, so are particularly at risk from too much sun exposure.
 Did you know that you can get sunburnt on a cloudy day and even under the water?
 Or that too much sun leads to premature skin ageing, and increases skin cancer risk!